BIAT unlocks the potential of IoT and blockchain.

 A unique application of DCM is to provide an autonomous device communication transaction for the devices to have all sensitive and authenticated communication like user personalization and device configuration routed in the blockchain.

 In conclusion, Blockchain of Intelligent and Autonomous Things (BIAT) is just a different way to converge blockchain so that it can create a lot of unique applications for IoT.
 The potential of this convergence is a massive space for innovation, and many have already started working on patents, products, and platforms in this convergence space.
-BIAT, like all other technology advancements, has massive potential to impact all current challenges in every connected device, including data security.
+BIAT, like all other technological advancements, has a massive potential to impact all current challenges in every connected device, including data security.
 BIAT has the potential to better the experience of consumers, companies, and industries alike.